section-engineering-education/engineering-education/content/articles/build-autocorrect-feauture-using-nlp-with-python/index.md

 - Have a basic understanding of Python and the various python libraries used in Natural language processing.
 - Know how to use Pycharm or any other IDE or code editor for running Python.

-To download and install the Pycharm IDE on your PC, go to this [site](https://www.jetbrains.com/pycharm/download/#section=windows).
+Go to this [site](https://www.jetbrains.com/pycharm/download/#section=windows) to download and install the Pycharm IDE on your PC.

 ### Natural Language Processing(NLP)
-Natural Language Processing (NLP) is a branch of computer science and artificial intelligence that focuses on allowing computers to understand and process human natural language..
-NLP is a programming language that allows computers to evaluate and interpret large volumes of natural language data.
+Natural Language Processing (NLP) is a branch of computer science and artificial intelligence that allows computers to understand and process natural human language.
+NLP is a programming language that enables computers to evaluate and interpret large volumes of natural language data.
 It paves the door for more interactivity and productivity in a variety of fields:
 - Search Autocorrect and Autocomplete.
 - Language Translation and Grammar checkers.